Submission Procedure

 Submission Format

 All submissions should be in the form of a paper with attached interactive materials (software, spreadsheets, interactive workbooks, or other materials) and photo quality graphics.
-The paper should be submitted both as a PDF file and in raw form (both Word and LaTeX accepted).
-The format of the paper should follow the guidelines included in the following templates:
+The paper should be submitted both as a PDF file and in raw form (both Word and LaTeX accepted, with LaTeX perferred).
+The format of the paper must follow the guidelines included in the following templates.

-The attached materials should be packaged in either a zip or tarball (tar+gzip) format, with the extensions .zip and .tgz respectively.
-File names for all files should be in the form of the first author's last name, followed by the year.
-If multiple submissions are made in the same year, additional submissions should add .a, .b, .c or further letter distinguishing it from previous submissions. (e.g. all files submitted by David Joiner for a third submission in 2009 would be in the format joiner_2009_c.pdf, joiner_2009_c.tex, joiner_2009_c.m, joiner_2009_c_1.eps, joiner_2009_c_2.eps, etc.) The paper should be between 5 and 15 pages in length, unless prior approval from JOCSE has been obtained.
+The attached materials should be packaged in a zipformat, with the extension .zip.
+File names for .zip files should be in the form of the first author's last name, followed by the year.
+If multiple submissions are made in the same year, additional submissions should add .a, .b, .c or further letter distinguishing it from previous submissions.
+The paper should be between 5 and 15 pages in length, unless prior approval from JOCSE has been obtained.
 Student papers should be identified as such by preceding the title of the paper with the phrase 'STUDENT PAPER:'.
 This will be removed in the final formatting process if the paper is accepted for publication.

 All papers, exercises, and programs will be subject to VV&A review, authors are highly encouraged to include their own VV&A results as a section in their paper.
 Keywords should be adequate to assign a reviewer and to make the article discoverable in search.